Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 The Grand Canyon Cookout Experience

-This is a “chuck-wagon dinner.”
-You take a tram to the campground.
-They set a large tent with tables up behind the gas station.
-The buffet-style menu includes barbequed chicken and beef brisket, potatoes and sweet potatoes, corn on the cob, beans, veggie stew, biscuits, salad, fruit cobbler, and fresh cookies.
-The entertainers are extremely talented and their songs relate to the history of the North Rim.
-The cookout is open from June 1st to October 1st.
+This is a “chuckwagon dinner” experience.
+Guests take a tram to the campground, where a large tent with tables is set up behind the gas station.
+The buffet-style menu features barbecue chicken and beef brisket, potatoes and sweet potatoes, corn on the cob, beans, veggie stew, biscuits, salad, fruit cobbler, and fresh cookies.
+Talented entertainers perform songs that celebrate the history of the North Rim.
+This seasonal cookout runs from June 1 to October 1.

 Lodge Dining Room Views